bendikbo/SSED/README.md

 In the interest of supporting pure classification problems, especially mutual exclusive classification problems, where neither lines nor labels probably need to be forwarded, as in most cases of such problems the class of the underlying data remains constant no matter how it's augmented, there is an option to only forward the x-tensor through any instance of the AudioTransformer-class.
 Therefore, each class currently needs to have a special case where lines=None and labels=None, where the module does not do any line or label readjustment that would otherwise be necessary with transforms like the time shifting transform.
 This means that if lines and labels are to be augmented, it's best to leave an if statement in the style of the following snippet.

 # TODOs

+**Make download scripts for downloading pretrained models**

+One time in the future, downloading pretrained models would probably make it easier to apply all this stuff for an end user

 **Add more datasets!**